Uncovering the Hidden Narratives of Black Americans in the Outdoors

-“Wait a minute,” Mills recalls thinking.
+“Wait a minute,” Mills recalled thinking.
 “The Buffalo Soldiers were in Yosemite in 1909?”
 He could hardly believe it.
-“I grew up in California,” he says.
+“I grew up in California,” he said.
 “I lived and worked in Yosemite for several years, and I was hearing this story for the first time.”

 That interest took him on a research trip through history.
 The result, a book of stories exploring the narratives of Black Americans in the outdoors, is called Unhidden, and it’s forthcoming from National Geographic.